danielNg25/arbitrage-bot-dashboard-be/README.md

 ### 1. GET /api/v1/networks

-Returns all networks with statistics including executed opportunities count.
+Returns all networks with comprehensive metrics and statistics data.

 **Response:**